Poeschl/RoboRush/README.md

 For the frontend install all packages with `npm install --dev` and run the VUE app with `npm run dev` (from the `frontend` folder).

 Now the application can be reached by http://localhost:8888 and http://localhost:8888/api/swagger-ui..

-#### Coding Styles

-To comply to the coding style, there are some [pre-commit](https://pre-commit.com/) rules.
-Those should be automatically executed before every git commit.
-To make this happen automatically, make sure to have `pre-commit` installed on your machine (`pip install pre-commit`) and set up your git hooks (`pre-commit install` | from project root).